Skip to Content

 Negative Environmental Complications

-An increase in the populations of herbivorous animals such as deer and buffalos isn’t a good thing, especially not for the vegetation and ground cover.
+An increase in the populations of herbivorous animals such as deer and buffalos isn’t good, especially not for the vegetation and ground cover.

 See Related: Animals That Have Become Extinct in the Last 100 Years